ibm-cloud-docs/pattern-base-ibm-cloud-satellite/storage-architecture.md

 # Architecture decisions for storage
 {: #storage-decisions}

-The following sections summarize the storage architecture decisions for the base {{site.data.keyword.satellitelong}} pattern.
+The following sections summarize the storage architecture decisions for the deployment of Satellite on-premises or in hyperscaler pattern.

 | Architecture decision| Requirement| Option | Decision| Rationale|
 |---|---|---|---|---|